4 Kings (2021 film): Accolades

-Sequels
+Sequel

-9:29 a.m.
-Friday, October 14, 2022, Neramitnang Film executives and the production team have joined together to sacrifice for the filming of 4 Kings Part 2 at Wat Ratchasittharam temple, along with the debut of performers at the same time.
-There are both old and new performers participated.
+At 9:29 a.m. on Friday, 14 October 2022, Neramitnang Film executives and the production team visited Wat Ratchasittharam temple to pray and receive blessings for the filming of 4 Kings Part 2.
+This ceremony was participated by 4 Kings original actors as well as the cast from the new film.

 4 Kings Part 2 scheduled to be released in 2023.
-It is believed the story seems to be a conflict between Kanokarcheewa and Changkolburanapol as shown in a mid-credits scene shows three Kanok students, led by Bang walk to face three Buranapol students, led by Ek.
-Bang shoots a gun to threaten the sky and finally saying "See you on the next album, friends".
+It is believed the story seems to be a conflict between Kanokarcheewa and Changkolburanabondh as shown in a mid-credits scene shows three Kanok students, led by Bang walk to face three Buranabondh students, led by Ek.
+Bang shoots a gun to threaten the sky and finally saying "See you next album, man".